Receive updates from Ethical Reading

-Kirsti leads Connect Reading and is an experienced marketing and business development professional.
+Kirsti is Head of Marketing and Fundraising at Launchpad – Reading’s homelessness prevention charity – and is an experienced marketing and business development professional.
 She has been instrumental in helping us reach out to potential collaborators and business leaders.

 Emma is a passionate people person who has devoted the last decade to learning ways to support people grow and develop.
 She completed a psychology degree with the Open University when her children were small and then began a 4-year journey to become a qualified counsellor.
 In 2013 she joined Reading Samaritans and became a trainer, both designing and delivering courses and loved watching people have lightbulb moments where they learned about themselves and others and she really took inspiration from that.

 So much so that she decided to undertake a teaching qualification to teach adult learners.
 She has designed course on understanding anxiety, managing depression, improving listening skills, stress management and how to improve sleep.
 Emma combines her busy lecturing work with a successful private counselling practice working from home.

 Shweta has 20 plus years of experience in developing, leading and delivering tech projects.
 She is a lifelong learner and a natural collaborator who believes in leading by example.
 She has been a STEM ambassador for many years.